MushroomEternalDev/MushroomEternalAHSniper/README.md

 - Automatically buys items and sells them for lowest BIN
 - Anti-Escrow
 - Auto buy booster cookie (for /ah and no AFK kicks)
 - The things listed in this category are not detected, but probably don't follow Hypixel's rules.
 DO NOT USE THE FEATURES IN "USE AT YOUR OWN RISK FEATURES:" IF YOU DON'T WANT TO RISK A BAN.
-If you get banned report it in the discord.
 I am not responsible if you get banned.

 NOTE: The more money you have the more money you will make.
 (Very common sense, but don't want people getting angry.)

-Report bugs to the discord.
+Report bugs pls.